 This five-year project (2017-2022) on mountain cultures and travel histories in the Eastern Himalaya explores written and oral depictions of Himalayan travel.
 We are asking how mountain spaces are constructed by power and transnational forces, how religious practices interact with the environment, and how stories embedded in local landscapes shape a traveler’s experience.

 Our primary site is Mt Khangchendzonga, straddling India and Nepal, which was recognized by UNESCO as a natural and cultural World Heritage Site in 2016.
 This mountain has been the subject of guidebook writing in Tibetan since the fourteenth century, and local and international communities continue to travel around and to the region.

 Our project researchers are located at University of Toronto in Canada, and in India at the Namgyal Institute of Tibetology in Gangtok, East Sikkim, and the Khangchendzonga Conservation Committee (KCC) in Yuksam, West Sikkim.
-See a list of project events or more details about our project team and its work.
+See more details about our project team and its work.

 Therapeutic Landscapes: Medicine in the Tibetan Epic of King Gesar